fshowalter/franksmovielog.com-v1/content/reviews/humanoids-from-the-deep-1980.md

 slug: humanoids-from-the-deep-1980
 ---

-Delicate sensibilities beware. _Humanoids of the Deep_ features explicit rape sequences, a graphic dog killing, and multiple mutilated dog corpses.
+Delicate sensibilities beware. _Humanoids from the Deep_ features explicit rape sequences, a graphic dog killing, and multiple mutilated dog corpses.
 But those that brave a viewing will discover a thrilling--albeit often ridiculous--monster movie.

 <!-- end -->